Is there anything we can do before leaving home to reduce the risk of bringing COVID-19 to campus?

 Will facilities (Wise Center, Campus Center, Pelletier Library) be open for student use?

-We anticipate a phased reopening of campus facilities as testing concludes.
+We plan a phased reopening of campus facilities as testing concludes.
 Library resources, professors’ office hours, and anything that can be accessed remotely will be available even if the buildings are closed.
-We are making ongoing assessments of the use of each facility on campus with appropriate mitigation and public health guidelines in place.
-During the period of on-campus quarantine, there may be limited facilities open.

 Will parents be allowed to visit their students during the semester and take them out to eat?